IT Support Technician CV Guide + Tips + Example

-- Took help ticket jobs assigned by IT supervisor and recorded ticket results for reporting and record-keeping.
+- Took 10 help ticket jobs daily assigned by IT supervisor and recorded ticket results for reporting and record-keeping.

 - Worked closely with IT team members and supervisors to improve troubleshooting skills and situation analysis.

-- Assisted users with implementing new software and network infrastructure to ease transition to new technology assets and planned operations.
+- Assisted 40 users per week with implementing new software and network infrastructure to ease the transition to new technology assets and planned operations.